niheit/hokkaidou/README.md

-``hokkaidou'' is a game that displays dictionaries of place names in Hokkaidou island.
+``hokkaidou'' is a game that displays dictionaries of place names in Hokkaido island.
 It runs on a terminal emulator.
 The version (7.0) covers the southern part of the island. : )<BR>
 <BR>